Credit: Paul Gallo, photo used under Creative Commons License

 How To Safely Find Free/Legal & Low Cost Subscription/Legal Streaming Services:

 Finding safe and legal downloads/streaming is becoming much harder and harder to detect.
 Unless you have a good thorough understanding of both the basics of copyrights and computing, most people just don’t know.
 The truth of the matter is, most people don’t want to know about copyright stuff (or the inner workings of their computer/device for that matter).
 Sometimes there is just too much to know, and can get quite overwhelming.
 All most people want to do is view or listen to whatever they want and not be bothered.
 And you know what?
 I kind of feel the same way to some extent.
 However, the reality is we are at a point in time where we should know something about it, and the reasons are just too long to get into (not to mention the issue of privacy of where you live being compromised, subpoenas issued for phone numbers, security being compromised, open access and full control of all our devices connected to your network (unbeknown to you), which can include (but not limited to) your SmartTV.
 All of these things you’re exposed to, while you’re either unknowingly, or willfully trying to illegally get movies, etc from untrusted websites or torrents.
 The other unfortunate fact is, the average person isn’t savvy enough to know how to properly secure their network.
 And even then, you got to constantly update yourself, in making sure what are the latest threats, which can be maddening!
 You don’t always want to be behind the criminals do you?
 By the way, contrary to popular belief, it doesn’t matter if you’re using a wireless network or connecting via RJ45.
 However wireless do tend to be a little more vulnerable if it isn’t properly secured.
 Let me also say that it is unfortunate that Samsung doesn’t do frequent updates on their SmartTVs’ OS, I would NEVER get on the internet using my Samsung SmartTV.
 Hence, you REALLY need to be careful about attaching that camera to your TV as well.
+If you think that I”m exaggerating, check out this article from USAToday.
 There are two major things that my readers need to focus on.
 First is security, you need to understand the devastation that a hacker can cause once they gain access to your home network.
 It’s not about someone “piggybacking off your bandwidth.”
 The second thing is, it’s not just about “getting caught stealing movies,” it’s about both worrying about getting caught via DMCA AND HACKERS that can infiltrate your system and cause not only physical damage to all your devices, but can cause irreparable damage to your life.
 You really need to stop bullshitting and invest a little more time in getting to understand computers, and how loop holes in security has affected our privacy.

 However, these are some of my personal tips, clues and advice, on how to safely spot legally free movie streaming sites: